aws-samples/eks-workshop-developers/website/docs/eks/python/setup-loadbalancing.md

 <GetEnvVars />

 ## 1. Set Environment Variables
 Before we start setting up our EKS cluster, we need to set a couple environment variables.
-Optionally, you can add these to the `.env` file at the root of the 'python-fastapi-demo-docker' project directory.
+Optionally, you can add these to the `.env` file at the root of the `python-fastapi-demo-docker` project directory.

-From the 'python-fastapi-demo-docker' project directory, fetch the VPC ID associated with your EKS cluster and set an environment variable to that value:
+From the `python-fastapi-demo-docker` project directory, fetch the VPC ID associated with your EKS cluster and set an environment variable to that value:

 <Tabs>
   <TabItem value="Fargate" label="Fargate" default>